Top 5 Things to Do in Dharawal National Park

 10B cycling trail

-The 10B Trail is an exciting cycling route that crosses the entire Dharawal National Park from north to south, with the northern entrance in Wedderburn and the southern entrance on Appin Road.
+The 10B Trail is an exciting cycling route that spans Dharawal National Park from north to south, with its northern entrance in Wedderburn and its southern entrance on Appin Road.

-It’s essentially a 15 km long unsealed road from start to finish, suitable for mountain bikes, with a steep descent and ascent at Stokes Creek near the Wedderburn entrance.
+This 15 km unsealed road is ideal for mountain biking, featuring a steep descent and ascent at Stokes Creek near the Wedderburn entrance.

 Read more about the 10B cycling trail on the NSW National Parks website.